Menu Close

 Hours of Operation

 We are open Mondays to Saturdays including holidays when ships are in Port of Halifax.
-Our hours of operation are temporary as we continue to abide by the COVID 19 public health and safety guidelines.
-Closing time depends on ships in port.
+Our hours of operation (opening to closing) are flexible depending on whether there are ships in port and seafarers need our services and access to our facilities at the Centre.

 Sunday: Closed